gilbertkennen/transduction/README.md

 This turns into `[1, 2, 3, 4, 5, 6, 7]`, `1` gets filtered out, `2` is kept, `3` is filtered out, `4` is kept, but now `take` is out of elements.
 It finishes and halts.
 When `fold` sees a `Nothing` it emits its current state, in this case `Just [4, 2, 2]`.
 `mapInput` applies `List.reverse` and emits `Just [2, 2, 4]`
-After we get here, the final step is to cap off the end of the `Transducer` with `Transduction.last`.
+After we get here, the final step is to cap off the end of the `Transducer` with `Transducers.last`.
 This will halt the first time it recieves a value and sends that value back up wrapped in `Just`.
 This transducer is so simple that `transduce` automatically appends it.
 In the end, we are left with `Just [2, 2, 4]`.

 # Terminology

 * `Reducer` - A data type which can either reduce or finish.
-You can't make these from scratch, but you can wrap them with `Transducer`s.
+You can't make these from scratch, but you can wrap them with a `Transducer`.
 * `Transducer` - A function of `Reducer afterInput afterOutput -> Reducer thisInput thisOutput`.
 It wraps a `Reducer` producing a new one.
 * ingest - accept a value from outside.
 * emit - pass a value to an inner `Reducer`